tdwg/bdq/tg2/_review/docs/guide/users/index.md

 #### 3.2.3 Outputs: Responses From Tests (normative)

 The specifications for the structure of a response from running a Test can be found in [3.1 Structure of Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in the document [BDQ Tests and Assertions](../../bdqtest/index.md).

+##### 3.2.3.1 Shorthand For Responses From Tests (non-normative)

+A `Data Quality Report` from a BDQ `Test` is expected to include a `Response` for each `Test` run.
+In brief, each `Response` includes the following elements:

+* __`Response.status`__ - Metadata describing the status of the `Test` run, including whether the `Test` was executed successfully.
+Values include `RUN_HAS_RESULT`, `INTERNAL_PREREQUISITES_NOT_MET` and `EXTERNAL_PREREQUISITES_NOT_MET`.
+* __`Response.result`__ - The result of the evaluation of the `Test` against the input data.
+Values include "COMPLIANT", "NOT_COMPLIANT", "COMPLETE", "NOT_COMPLETE", or data values, depending on the type of `Test`.
+* __`Response.comment`__ - A human-readable comment providing additional context or information to assist users in the interpretation of the `Test` result.

+The presentation of this `Response` to users is not defined by the BDQ standard and will vary.

+##### 3.2.3.2 Validation Test Reports (non-normative)

+As `Validation` tests compare the data against known standards or rules., the `Response.result` for a `Validation` Test is expected to be either "COMPLIANT" or "NOT_COMPLIANT".

+The Test `VALIDATION_DAY_INRANGE` checks if the value of `dwc:day` is interpretable as a valid integer between 1 and 28 inclusive, or if it is validly 29, 30 or 31 given the `dwc:month` and `dwc:year`.

+For example, where input data has `dwc:day`` = “15” and no month or year; a `Response` may be:
+* Response.status=RUN_HAS_RESULT
+* Response.result=COMPLIANT
+* Response.comment="The provided value of dwc:day [15] is in range"

+Alternatively, if the input data has values `dwc:day`="30", `dwc:month`="2", `dwc:year`="1952"; a `Response` may be:

+* Response.status=RUN_HAS_RESULT
+* Response.result=NOT_COMPLIANT
+* Response.comment="The provided value of dwc:day [30] is not in range for the provided dwc:month [2] and dwc:year [1952]".

+The content of Response.comment is not defined by the BDQ standard and may vary, so phrasing such as "There was no day 30 in February of 1952" is also acceptable.

+Another case is that the input data contain values that cannot be interpreted within the definition of the test, for example, where the input data has `dwc:day`="31", `dwc:month`="", `dwc:year`="1932"; a `Response` may specify that the test could not be evaluated because a prerequisite in the input data was not met, for example:

+* Response.status=INTERNAL_PREREQUISITES_NOT_MET
+* Response.result=
+* Response.comment="The provided value of dwc:day [31] cannot be evaluated for compliance because the prerequisites of a valid dwc:month and dwc:year were not met for days between 29 and 31."

+A Response.status of INTERNAL_PREREQUISITES_NOT_MET indicates that the data themselves did not meet the prerequisites for the test to be evaluated, and thus the test could not be evaluated, and will always return this result with the same input data.
+In contrast, a Response.status of EXTERNAL_PREREQUISITES_NOT_MET indicates that the test could not be evaluated because some external resource (e.g., a source authority) was not available at the test was run, and running the test again at a different time might yield a different result.

+##### 3.2.3.3 Issue Test Reports (non-normative)

+`Issue` Tests can be thought of as warning flags.
+These Tests provide a warning that an issue may need further investigation by a human who could determine what action should be taken.

+If we look at the Test `ISSUE_DATAGENERALIZATIONS_NOTEMPTY`, the Test alerts users that there is value in the field that indicates that the data may have been generalized in some way.
+For example, the field for `dwc:dataGeneralizations` may say "placed on quarter degree grid".
+A `Response` could be:

+* Response.status=RUN_HAS_RESULT,
+* Response.result=POTENTIAL_ISSUE,
+* Response.comment="dwc:dataGeneralizations is bdq:NotEmpty this data has been generalized in some way and may or may not be fit for your use".

+Alternatively, if there is nothing in the `dwc:dataGeneralization` field, i.e. it is empty; the `Response` may be:

+* Response.status=RUN_HAS_RESULT,
+* Response.result=NOT_ISSUE,
+* Response.comment="dwc:dataGeneralizations is bdq:Empty".

+##### 3.2.3.4 Measure Test Reports (non-normative)

+`Measure` Tests can be thought of as metrics.
+These Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
+Almost all of the `Measure` Tests defined in BDQ are `Multi Record` Tests that are powerfull tools for formal support of `Quality Control` and `Quality Assurance` under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).

+There is one `Single Record` `Measure` Test that provides a metric on a Darwin Core term in a `Single Record`, MEASURE_EVENTDATE_DURATION_SECONDS, which provides a measure of the duration in seconds of the `dwc:eventDate`.
+This test is intended to allow consumers of data quality reports to quickly identify records where the collecting event is known to a precision of about a day or less, or about a year or less, or any arbitrary time range that may be of interest to a particular use.
+For example, if the `dwc:eventDate` is "2020", the `Response` would be:
+The duration of a year in seconds is about , so the `Response` would be:

+* Response.status=RUN_HAS_RESULT
+* Response.result="31622400"
+* Response.comment="The provided dwc:eventDate [2020] represents a time interval of a year that was a leap year, so it had 366 days or 31622400 seconds"

+There are a small set of `Measures` that count up the results of other tests run on the same `SingleRecord` one of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.

+For example, if 17 tests proposed amendments on a particular `SingleRecord`; the `Response` would be

+* Response.status=RUN_HAS_RESULT
+* Response.result="17"
+* Response.comment="17 Tests of TYPE AMENDMENT proposed changes to the record"

+Most `Measure` Tests are `Multi Record` Tests that take as input the results of `Single Record` Test on some data set and provide metrics or filters on those data.
+These support formal application of `Quality Control` and `Quality Assurance` and are not discussed further here.

+##### 3.2.3.5 Amendment Test Reports (non-normative)

+`Amendment` Tests can be thought of as suggestions for improvement.
+These Tests examine input values and may propose changes or additions to improve the quality (they could also propose changes to processes, but BDQ includes only `Amendments` that propose changes to data values).

+If we look at the Test ` AMENDMENT_DAY_STANDARDIZED`, the Test may suggest changing a value to comply with the requirements for `dwc:day`, i.e. that it is interpretable as a valid integer.

+For example, for a record where the `dwc:day` is given as the “23rd” the suggestion may be to change this to “23” – a `Response` may be:

+* Response.status=AMENDED
+* Response.result={dwc:day="23"}
+* Response.comment="The provided value for dwc:day [23rd] is interpretable as 23, which is compliant with the requirements for dwc:day, so the value has been standardized to 23"

+Alternatively, for a record where the day is given as “X” which is ambiguous, the `Response` may be:

+* Response.status=NOT_AMENDED
+* Response.result=
+* Response.comment="The provided value of dwc:day [X] is ambiguous."

 ### 3.3 Amendments Propose Changes (normative)